 In 1999, Gene Dobbs Bradford was hired as the organization’s executive director and he quickly moved to expand the artistic diversity and educational programs offered by Jazz at the Bistro.
 A grant from the Whitaker Foundation in 2000 enabled Jazz at the Bistro to begin the Whitaker Jazz Education Collaborative, now known as the Whitaker Education Initiative, its first foray into fulfilling an important part of its mission: jazz education and outreach.
 From that initial program, the organization expanded, grew and enhanced its education and outreach to encompass more offerings for the St. Louis community.

 In January of 2006, the organization changed its name to Jazz St. Louis to better reflect the work it does through its education and outreach programs, with the name Jazz at the Bistro now being used to refer to its nationally acclaimed performance series held at the Bistro at Grand Center.
 In February of 2007, Jazz at the Bistro was named by famed jazz trumpeter Wynton Marsalis and USA Today as one of the top 10 places to hear live jazz in the United States.
 CNN.com touted Jazz at the Bistro as “one of nine great jazz joints” in November 2008.

-Currently, Jazz St. Louis presents more than 400 concerts and events per year, which include performances at the Bistro, in-school performances and community outreach concerts.
-Jazz St. Louis’ education programs now include in-school performances through the Emerson Jazz In the Schools Program, student ensembles like JazzU and the Jazz St. Louis All-Stars, Youth Concerts, an Artist Residency program, an Adopt-a-School program and multiple opportunities for adults and families.
-Since 2000, Jazz St. Louis’ education programs have reached more than 90,000 students.
+Currently, Jazz St. Louis presents more than 300 concerts and events per year, which include performances at the Bistro, in-school performances, and community outreach concerts.
+Jazz St. Louis’s education programs now include in-school performances through the Emerson Jazz In the Schools Program, student ensembles like JazzU and the Jazz St. Louis All-Stars, Youth Concerts, an Artist Residency program, an Adopt-a-School program, and multiple opportunities for adults and families.
+Since 2000, Jazz St. Louis’ education programs have reached more than 140,000 students.